 SPE Student members receive up to 50% off of the retail price of SPE Books on the SPE Bookstore.
 Not only does SPE deliver print books but also delivers many of its titles in digital eBook and eBook rental formats.
 Rental eBooks provide each reader 6 months of access to an eBook at up to a 75% discount off the retail price.
 To receive the membership price, students need to simply sign into the SPE Bookstore with their SPE.org sign-in credentials.

 International Student Programs

-If your university does not have an SPE Chapter and you want to get involved, we have a variety of programs locally and globally.
+If your university does not have an SPE Chapter and you want to get involved, we have a variety of local and global programs.

 The Ambassador Lecturer Program (ALP) educates, informs, and develops the industry's future engineers.
-Young Professionals (YPs) visit Chapters, universities, and secondary schools in their region to disseminate E&P industry information, answer students' questions, and share their professional experiences.
+Young professionals visit Chapters, universities and schools in their region to disseminate E&P industry information, answer questions, and share their experiences.

 Through eMentoring, Student Members can connect and learn industry insights while gaining practical career advice from young and experienced professionals.
-It's easy to communicate via email, Skype, LinkedIn, or other social media platforms at a chosen time that suits both individuals.
+It's easy to communicate via email, video calls, LinkedIn, or other social media platforms at a chosen time that suits both individuals.

-Meet with specialists from multiple disciplines and gain insight into possible career paths at the Career Pathways Fair.
-Held several times throughout the year, this fair gives students, recent graduates, and YPs an opportunity to speak one-on-one with experienced professionals in an informal environment.
+The Career Pathways Fair gives you a chance to meet with specialists from multiple disciplines for quick fire mentoring and gain insight into possible career paths.
+Held as both physical and virtual events we provide all young engineers, students and YPs an opportunity to speak with experienced professionals in an informal environment.